msb2kml/Msb2Kml/Documents/AdvancedUse.md

 The variable named "%" could be defined and it has a special signification for the program.
 This variable should be in the range 0 to 100 (out of range values are brought back).
-This range is divided in six bins, each bin corresponding to a color from blue (0) to red (100).
+This range is divided in eight bins, each bin corresponding to a color from BLUE (0) to RED (100).
 A new segment of the track in the KML file starts when the color change as "%" dictates a new bin.